-The Belties, as the Miniature Belted Galloways are often called, are a very hardy breed that originated from the southwestern part of Scotland.
+The Belties, as the Miniature Belted Galloways are often called, are a very hardy breed.
+They originated from the southwestern part of Scotland.
 They have a double coat, with the coarse outer coat designed to repel water.

 The under coat is not so much hair as wool, and they’re to insulate the cow against the cold.

 They tend to have a solid color but with a white belt around their midriff.
 At maturity, their height at the most reaches 42 inches at the hip bone.